pwillard/CBASIC/manual.md

 === Numbers

 [.lead]
-{CB}REMs numeric data type is internally represented as 16 bit twoREMs compliment integers (2 bytes).
+{CB}'s numeric data type is internally represented as 16 bit two's compliment integers (2 bytes).
 This permits an equivalent decimal number range from +32767 to -32768.
-This data representation is quite natural to the 6809REMs machine instruction set which allows {CB} to produce extremely fast and compact machine code.
+This data representation is quite natural to the 6809's machine instruction set which allows {CB} to produce extremely fast and compact machine code.